Every major software era has been defined by a new distribution surface

 From AI assistants to customer support bots, users have grown accustomed to interacting with technology through chat.

-Jest builds on this shift by pioneering messaging games - turning native messaging apps into a new distribution surface for interactive entertainment.
+Jest builds on this shift by pioneering messaging apps - turning the native messaging inbox into a new distribution surface for interactive experiences.

 Three structural advantages make this approach incredibly powerful: